ayush4774/eco_01/README.md

 ## Milestone 14: Project Overview -
 In this milestone we learned how to implement the Delete feature for my_products Page.

+## Milestone 15: Project Overview -
+We have created an new Navbar with links to all pages.
+We have also implemented the Navbar responsive to all screen sizes.

+## Milestone 16: Project Overview -
+We have an product info page that display all the product data.
+We have also implemented the quantity button and add to card button.

+## Milestone 17: Project Overview -
+We have edited the user schema to store cart products .
+We have also implemented an end point to receive the product details and store in database.

+## Milestone 18: Project Overview -
+We have create an endpoint to receive request from cart page.
+We have also create an backend endpoint to fetch all the products inside cart with user mail.

+## Milestone 19: Project Overview -
+In this milestone we learned how to create the Add to cart functionality to our e-commerce website.
+Milestone 20: Project Overview -
+In this milestone we created a profile page that shows the personal details of the user such as Name , email ect.....

+## Milestone 21: Project Overview -
+In this milestone we created a create address page to add user address to the profile page .

+## Milestone 22: Project Overview -
+In this milestone we completed the backend setup for the create Address page.

+## Milestone 23: Project Overview -
+In this milestone we simply created the frontend for the select address page in our ecommerce website.

+## Milestone 24: Project Overview -
+In this milestone we created the frontend for the orderComfinmation page in our E - commerce website.

+## Milestone 25: Project Overview -
+In this milestone we configured the backend for the place order page.